sckott/apipkgen/README.md

 The internals are a little hacky, but the point is to have as few dependencies as possible, just depending on `yaml` right now.

+## Steps

+* Specify API in a YAML file
+* Run `apipkgen::generate_pkg()` to generate a package
+* Write wrapper functions in the new package
+* Done!

+## Features

+* Package generation from a yaml template
+* gives back raw text right now, will add toggles to add JSON vs. XML parsers
+* specify query parameters, including options, whether required or not, and expected class
+* same as previous, but for paths on the base URL

 ## Installation